 If you have mild allergies like seasonal hay fever (allergic rhinitis), or even a mild food allergy or intolerance, it’s less likely that these are going to impact on your holiday plans in a significant way.

 However, if you or someone in your family has serious allergy – especially one that puts you at risk of a severe reaction or anaphylaxis – this is something you need to plan for.
-Whether this is an allergy to foods (like peanuts or shellfish), insect stings (like bees or ants), latex or even medication, there is a chance that your allergy could derail your holiday plans.
+Whether this is an allergy to foods (like tree nuts, peanuts or shellfish), insect stings (like bees or ants), latex or even medication, there is a chance that your allergy could derail your holiday plans.

 If you have a serious allergic reaction while you are travelling it could result in you having to pay for: